To learn more about the process for course registration for Winter 2022, be sure to review all of the information below carefully!

 Q: What happens after course bidding?

-A: After the course bidding process, it will take Academic Services a few days (see Bidding Timetable for details) to load the results into Wolverine Access, at which point you will be able to see the classes you were awarded and waitlisted.
-You can then drop/add classes on Wolverine Access after your general registration appointment time starts (November 20-22).
+A: After the course bidding process, it will take Ross Registrar’s Office a few days (see Bidding Timetable for details) to load the results into Wolverine Access, at which point you will be able to see the classes you were awarded and waitlisted.
+You can then drop/add classes on Wolverine Access after your general registration appointment time starts (November 15-17).
 If you are interested in registering for any non-Ross courses, this is also the method you will use to add those classes.

 Q. Do I need to use the backpack feature?

-A. All MAccs will need to backpack ACC 625 and may want to backpack additional core or electives using Wolverine Access.
+A. At some point, yes!
+Backpacking is available starting November 8.
+You will want to backpack additional electives using Wolverine Access.
 However, be aware that backpacking does not reserve a seat for you in the class - it is simply a way to put the course in your "shopping cart" so that you can "check-out" quickly.
 If a class in your backpack does not have room available when your registration time opens, you may have to waitlist yourself, and/or select an alternate open section at that time.